-This regional training will provide learning opportunities to build knowledge and skills that will assist in implementing best practices in working with Native students, families, and communities.
-The training is designed to deepen participant understanding around the American Indian student achievement gap in Wisconsin and ways for improving student outcomes.
+This regional training will provide learning opportunities to build knowledge and skills that will assist in implementing best practices and education strategies in working with Native students, families, communities, and nations in Wisconsin.
+The training is designed to deepen participants’ understanding around the American Indian student achievement gap in Wisconsin and ways for improving student outcomes.

-Participants will explore effective teaching strategies that have a positive learning impact for all students.
-They will also have an opportunity to examine how history, culture and language can impact student achievement, school climate, and student, family and community engagement.
+Participants will explore effective teaching and learning strategies that have a positive learning impact in their work with American Indian students.
+They will also have an opportunity to examine how history, culture, and language can impact student achievement, school climate, and student, family and community engagement.
 Additionally, participants will learn to recognize the inequities that play out in schools and collaborate to find effective ways to create more equitable institutions that serve all students.

-As a result of attending one of these trainings, participants will:
+As a result of attending this training, participants will:

-- Examine American Indian student achievement in Wisconsin and use data to improve results for students.
+Examine American Indian student achievement in Wisconsin and use data analysis and decision making to improve results and outcomes for students.

-- Learn about microaggressions and their impact on students.
+Learn about microaggressions and their impact on students, families, communities, and nations.

-- Have an increased awareness of the impact of the social and emotional state of students and teachers.
+Have an increased awareness of the impact of the social and emotional state of students and school staff.